WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 The following process could satisfy these requiremenst:

-1. Tisha maintains basic demographic identifiers securely in distributed, cryptographically verifiable, append-only repository, as per Use Case 1.
+1. Tisha maintains basic demographic identifiers securely in independent, decentralized, cryptographically verifiable, append-only repository, as per Use Case 1.
 2. Tisha and other users can "bootstrap" some limited reputability by having friends issue "letters of reference" on her behalf.
 These could be as simple